astrumai/radnet/README.md

 ## Keep an eye out :eyes: for Upcoming Updates [![](https://img.shields.io/github/watchers/mukeshmithrakumar/U-Net.svg?label=Watch&style=social)](https://github.com/mukeshmithrakumar/U-Net/watchers)
+- write performance.py to measure code performance and optimize code
 - work on the hyperparamters.py to tune hyper parameters
-- check on config.py
+- write config.py
 - add multi gpu capabilities
-- work on a biomedical image pre-processing script
 - write unit_test.py for the above
 - add code coverage to check tests and iterate
+- Deploy pre alpha PyPI package
+- work on a biomedical image pre-processing script
 - modify the unet to work on MRI data
 - test on the CHAOS Segmentation challenge
 - modify the unet to work on CT scan
 - test on the PAVES Segmentation challenge
+- write unit_test.py for the above
 - write a neural architecture search script
 - Build a classifier to identify between the organs (One U-Net to segment different organs)
 - Build another separate classifier to identify different cells
-- Build the PyPI package
+- Deploy alpha PyPI package
-- Write a demo in colab
-- Build a graphical user interface that for u-net
+- Build a graphical user interface for radnet
+- Build a developer and researcher mode for the GUI
 - Abstract away the deep learning stuff so its not python/deep learning friendly but more like doctor friendly
 - Build into a software package
+- Deploy beta PyPI package